Sound Healing Therapy: 7 Musical Instruments You Need

 Sound healing therapy dates back to ancient Greece.
 They'd make use of musical instruments to create sounds that are soothing for the mind and puts it to rest.
 We can also found many traces of this therapy among other cultures, such as the Aborigines and the Native Americans.

-They all use different instruments, such as a yidaki, to heal the physical ailments of the people in their tribe.
+They all use different meditation music instruments, such as a yidaki, to heal the physical ailments of the people in their tribe.
 Many even believe that singing or chanting it as a communal ritual can bless the entire tribe.

 It certainly shows us that sound healing therapy has been in use for years now and is effective.